 Improve and maintain access to the physical environment 8.
 Ensure all paths, ramps and communal areas are free of foliage, overgrowth and fallen leaves.
 All step edges are clearly visible Site team to complete weekly checks to ensure the site is free of obstructions Paint and maintain the paint on edges of all steps Site Manager (Health and Safety Rep) Site Manager Weekly (1/2 termly reporting) Annually Pupils have free and easy access of all paths and communal areas.
 All steps are visible to all members of the school Improve the delivery of information to pupils with a disability Our school uses a range of communication methods to ensure information is accessible.
-This includes: ∞ Internal signage ∞ Large print resources where required ∞ Access to devices to read information 9.
+This includes: 9.
 Include discussion of access to information in all annual reviews of SEND needs Ensure method of communication is used Develop strategies through EHCP and ensure is reflected in all relevant paperwork Deliver strategies to all staff through Training SENDCo Class teachers Annually All pupils can access the curriculum.
-Staff are aware of the relevant strategies for the pupil and how to implement them. ∞ Accessible Website ∞ Pictorial or symbolic representation ∞ Makaton Sign language ∞ Accessibility of information is covered in questionnaires for parents and pupil documentation.
+Staff are aware of the relevant strategies for the pupil and how to implement them.
 10. Ensure all staff are aware of guidance on accessible formats Ensure training for all staff on accessible formats Assistant Headteacher for area Annually All staff aware of pupil, parent/carers preferred method of communication.
 11. Produce accessibility information to increase support for parents and carers of SEND pupils Establish with parents and carers a SEND information point of contact Business and Administrative manager Annually To ensure all parents and carers are aware of how the school will ensure full accessibility with the school.